About CRAB > Management Team

 Mr. Mar Chong holds an MBA from the University of California at Davis Graduate School of Management and earned his Bachelor of Business Administration from the University of Hawaii at M-anoa.

 Keith Goodman, D.B.A., Vice President and Chief Technology Officer, leads the Applications Development and Information Technology departments in the development of cutting-edge data capture solutions and the support of technology services that ensure the availability and protection of clinical trial data.
 He also oversees the Administrative Services department.
 Dr. Goodman joined CRAB in November 2005 and has served as CTO since January 2008 when he became a member of the management team.

-Dr. Goodman has more than 25 years of experience in computer technology, including roles in application development, business management, and computer systems support.
+Dr. Goodman has more than 30 years of experience in computer technology, software programming and network systems management, including 15+ years at CRAB.
 His expertise in software development and corporate management is honed from 10 years leading his own software development company, NRSPACE Software, which created applications focused on training nurses and healthcare technicians.
 Following an initial career as a journalist when he also became an ad-hoc computer technician, Dr. Goodman’s technology career formally began at the Fred Hutchinson Cancer Research Center where he supported research computer systems.

 Dr. Goodman holds a Doctorate in Business Administration from Argosy University/Seattle and Bachelor’s and Master’s degrees in Communications from the University of Washington.
 His research interests include automating the capture of data from electronic medical records for use in in multisite cancer clinical trials.
 Keith enjoys reading for personal growth and pleasure, traveling, hiking, fishing, and watching and coaching baseball.